 - All published data on ZIKA and cases of Microcephaly published by the Pan American Health Organization (PAHO) from over 40 countries from 2015-2017 has been collated and an analysis of this data is ongoing.

 - Establishment of the International Committee for Birth Defect Surveillance Tools for Infection Disease Response Preparedness.
 Inventory has been completed with input from the International Committee.
 This inventory is now available on www.globalbirthdefects.tghn.org and should greatly facilitate the establishment, quality improvement and harmonization of birth defects surveillance worldwide, whether in preparedness for Zika or other epidemics or teratogenic exposures.

 - Creation of an Application (app) for the Description and Coding of Birth Defects including diagrams and photos of birth defects, ICD codes and definitions.
 The app will fill a gap in capacity for the accurate description and coding of birth defects in low resource environments.
 This currently hampers both birth defect surveillance and pregnancy cohort studies.
 Externally visible major birth defects are included in the app.
-The app will be ready for field testing shortly.
+For more information and to download the app

 International Committee for Birth Defect Surveillance Tools

 - Prof Helen Dolk (ZikaPLAN Co-investigator, Chair), Ulster University